dheerajkumar05/Hr-mitra/README.md

-This is the repositoryfor the first Hr- blog app of the commplet Ruby on Rails Developer Course
+This is the repositoryfor the first Hr-Mitra app of the commplet Ruby on Rails Developer Course